 National Resources for Military Personnel and their Families

-One Source Assistance
+Military One Source

-Military One Source is a comprehensive resource website and helpline that provides extensive resource information and publications on family life, deployment, benefits as well as three types of short-term, non-medical counseling services for active-duty, Guard, and Reserve members and their families through face to face, telephone, and online consultations.
+Military One Source is a comprehensive resource that provides extensive information on family life, deployment, and benefits as well as three types of short-term, non-medical counseling services for active-duty, Guard, and Reserve members and their families through face-to-face, telephone, and online consultations.
 You can also find Army resources here.
 If you would like to contact a Military OneSource consultant for assistance with a particular issue, call 800-342-9647 or visit the website.

 Family Morale, Welfare and Recreation

-Subsidized Child Care for Military and Federal Families
+Child Care for Military Families

 Programs for Veterans who are Homeless or in Danger of Becoming Homeless